BlueKingBar/cott/README.md

 - Depositing souls not only gives your team 1 point per soul, but heals you for 4% per soul.
 Soul depositing is instantaneous and immediately brings you to zero souls if you have a positive number of souls.

+- Except for the above two sources, healing is negated by having too many souls.
+This scales linearly up to 100% healing reduction at 40 souls.

 - Each creep pushed into the enemy's portal grants your whole team 1 soul.

-- All heroes gain 1.2 non-multiplied mana regen and start with 3.0 base HP regen.
+- All heroes gain 1.75 non-multiplied mana regen and start with 5.0 base HP regen.

 Pudge Changes: